Can Bats Help Control Mosquitoes?

 1. Leave dead trees on your property if they pose no hazard.
 They provide homes for bats, as well as for birds and other mammals.

 2. Keep your yard as natural as possible.
 Do not use synthetic pesticides.
-If you do, spray only during the day and keep it low to the ground.
+If you do, mosquito killer sprays only during the day and keep it low to the ground.
 Plant trees and vines to provide roosting areas for solitary bats that use plants for camouflage during the day.

 3. Attract bats by planting herbs and flowers that invite night-flying insects.
 Flowers such as evening primrose and sweet rocket release scent at night, which attracts insects and gives bats an easy meal.
 Herbs, such as chives, mint, and marjoram, will also attract insects.